 I recall having varying success trying to grow crystals as a child, and it’s a project I’ve been meaning to do with my kids for quite some time now.
 Growing Crystals from Borax is a really fun activity to try at home.
 Here we show you how to grow crystal stars to hang on your Christmas Tree.

-You can grow crystals from pretty much any salt (Table, Epson and Borax are the most commonly available), as well as sugar.
-The science behind it, put very simply, is that the water can only hold a certain amount of your crystalline substance in solution, in other words, you can only dissolve so much in it until it becomes saturated.
-By heating the water it has the capacity to hold more, as essentially it’s molecules have moved further apart.
+You can grow crystals from pretty much any salt (Table, Epsom and Borax) as well as sugar.
+The science behind it, put simply, is that water can only hold a certain amount of crystalline substance in solution.
+In other words, you can only dissolve so much in it before it becomes saturated.
+By heating the water it has the capacity to hold more, as it’s molecules have moved further apart.
 As your solution cools, the molecules move closer together again, causing your solid to crystallise out of the solution once more.
 The crystals are attracted to solid surfaces to reform, so you can encourage them to grow where you want them to by providing a foreign object within the solution.
 For our crystals we chose to use Borax, as the crystals are reputed to be fairly sturdy once they have formed, and we plan to use ours as decorations.

 What you need to grow crystals as Christmas decorations.